Faster. Better. More efficient.

 Everything from marketing and sales to ongoing customer success management has the potential to gum up operations and hold your business back when weighed down by manual tasks.
 Bleh.

 Yet, for a lot of scaling businesses, this is still a reality.
-What they need is a reliable system that handles every stage of the billing cycle as a background process.
+What they need is a reliable billing system that handles every stage of the billing process in the background.

 Automation as a business strategy